 Cat Girl seems to be a critique of a very English sort of repression and hypocrisy – the early scenes of the four initial protagonists drip with barely concealed contempt and bitterness.

-Cat Girl is perhaps no classic, but it does represent a side of British horror that has been curiously ignored by many writers.
+Cat Girl is certainly no classic, however, it does represent a side of British horror that has been curiously ignored by many writers.
 And while a bit slow, it’s never dull.
 This movie might not have much appeal to a mass audience, but anyone interested in the fringes of British cult cinema will be very glad to see it.

 “Cat Girl was never going to win any awards – just like pretty much every other monochrome horror of its time, it was hopelessly eclipsed by Hammer’s Curse of Frankenstein the same year.
 But with a central performance like Shelley’s who needs art?”
 British Horror Films